crashfalloutfan/cmd/README.md

 To Download The File Veiw it RAW
-USE THIS TOOL RESPECFULLY AND DON'T MESSAROUND WITH IT (i know ur like 9/8)
+USE THIS TOOL RESPECTFULLY AND DON'T MESS AROUND WITH IT (i know ur like 9/8 in smost cases)